Instagram Bombshell Anna Katharina Stuns In Black Lingerie For Sultry New Instagram Photo

 Although Anna mentions her eye in the caption, one admirer said they were more interested in another part of her anatomy.

-“Yes and it’s hard to look at your “eye” when your “gurrls” are stealing the show,” they wrote.
+“Yes and it’s hard to look at your ‘eye’ when your ‘gurrls’ are stealing the show,” they wrote.

 Another infatuated fan waxed poetic about the blonde bombshell’s beauty.